 — Project CARS 3 (@projectcarsgame) August 23, 2020

-Codemasters has revealed that Project Cars 3 will be receiving a fully-overhauled photo mode, more akin to the likes of Gran Turismo or Forza Horizon than you’d expect to find in Project Cars.
+Codemasters has revealed that Project Cars 3 also hosts a fully-overhauled photo mode, more akin to the likes of Gran Turismo or Forza Horizon than you’d expect to find in Project Cars.

-Players will be able to choose from and customize an “array of options [and] filters” to perfect their shots.
+Players are able to choose from and customize an “array of options [and] filters” to perfect their shots.
 Camera angles are also completely customizable, with the ability to ‘fly’ your camera to any position on the track according to the official @Projectcarsgame Twitter feed.